learn-co-students/oo-basics-with-class-constants-online-web-ft-090919/README.md

-# Object Orientation Basics With Class Constants
+learn spec/02_shoe_spec.rb# Object Orientation Basics With Class Constants

 ## Objectives
 1. Understand what a class constant is